ChuckJHardy/ContinuusLenimentus/README.md

 And within your `spec_helper.rb` file add a configuration block if required.

+**Note**: The RSpec `ContinuusLenimentusRspecFormatter` formatter currently only supports the default `progress` format.

     require "simplecov"
     require 'continuus_lenimentus'

+    RSpec.configure do |config|
+      config.formatter = ContinuusLenimentusRspecFormatter
+    end

     ContinuusLenimentus.configure do |config|
+      config.encrypted = true
       config.key       = 'MQofYpgCMZ79shxTtgYiQFEuvPdw'
       config.file      = 'ci.enc'
       config.directory = Dir.getwd
       condig.message   = "CI generated."
     end

-Each time you run your spec suite a file will be generated.
+Each time you run your spec suite a file will be generated, in this case `/ci.enc`.

+## Generated File

+Regardless of encryption the file generated will contain the following data.

+    {
+      created_at: 2013-11-07 20:49:16 +0000,
+      duration: 0.003154,
+      counts: {
+        example: 28,
+        failure: 2,
+        pending: 1
+      },
+      metrics: {
+        total_lines: 521,
+        coverage: {
+          percent: 100.0,
+          strength: 1.1428571428571428,
+          lines: 521
+        }
+      }
+    }

+## Encryption
+`Type (AES - 256)`

+The generated file is encrypted by default to ensure minimal conflicts when using version control.
+Be sure to set your private `key` within the configuration block if your wish to use encryption.

+There may be a case where you wish to append or alter the generated file before encrypting the content.
+In this case, be sure to set `encrypted` in the configuration block to `false`.

+    require "simplecov"
+    require 'continuus_lenimentus'

+    ContinuusLenimentus::Safe.new('OnTheBeach').encrypt
+    # => "EnjUhJkaI..."

+## Decryption
+`Type (AES - 256)`

+The encrypted file is useless to you unless you can decrypt it.

+    require "simplecov"
+    require 'continuus_lenimentus'

+    ContinuusLenimentus::Safe.new(generated_content).decrypt
+    # => { created_at: 2013-11-07 20:49:16 +0000... }

 ## Configuration